-As will be shown later, when the transition condition (\ref{distinguish}) is triggered, with high probability, we are certain that the optimal solution to the deterministic problem is $p^c$.
-Otherwise, if we terminate learning before the condition is triggered, we know that $p^u$ is either the optimal solution to the deterministic problem or it is close enough so that using $p^u$ will also give us a near-optimal revenue.
-When the transition condition (\ref{distinguish}) happens, we switch to Step 3, where we use a new set of shrinking and price testing parameters.
+We show that (in Lemma \ref{lemma:containsprice} in Section \ref{section:proof}), when the transition condition (\ref{distinguish}) is triggered, with high probability, the optimal solution to the deterministic problem is $p^c$.
+Otherwise, if we terminate learning before the condition is triggered, we know that $p^u$ is either the optimal solution to the deterministic problem or it is close enough so that using $p^u$ will also yield a near-optimal revenue.
+When (\ref{distinguish}) is triggered, we switch to Step 3, in which we use a new set of shrinking and price testing parameters.
 Note that in Step 3, we start from the initial price interval rather than the current interval obtained.
 This is not necessary but for the ease of analysis.
 Both Step 2 and Step 3 (if it is invoked) must terminate in a finite number of iterations (we prove this in Lemma \ref{lemma:boundedstep}).